 In the end, however, the United States was able to achieve victory over the island.

 The final major battle in the Pacific theatre was the invasion of Okinawa.
-This took place between April and June 1945 and resulted in a costly Allied victory.
+This took place between April and June 1945 and resulted in an Allied victory.

 The island of Okinawa was important because it provided a base from which to launch an invasion of mainland Japan.